garuda-linux/infrastructure-nix/docs/src/users/current_users.md

 ## Chaotic-AUR maintainers

 Chaotic-AUR maintainers have access to the builder containers of our infrastructure.
-They may operate the repository by doing all kind of packaging-related tasks such as adding or removing those.
+They may operate the repository by doing all kinds of packaging-related tasks such as adding or removing those.

 ```nix
 {{#include ../../../nixos/modules/users.nix:chaotic-aur}}